-In 2008, Pizza Hut saw its sales drop because of the economy.
+In 2008, Pizza Hut saw its sales drop because of the Great Recession.
 Competitors were lowering their prices and offering discounts — and Pizza Hut figured they had better offer a discount if they wanted to compete with Dominoes Pizza and Papa John’s Pizza for a dwindling market.

 So in 2009, Pizza Hut began to offer a large cheese pizza with three toppings for $10 (the normal price was $15).
 Then they sweetened the deal by offering unlimited toppings for the same $10 price.

 Fast forward to 2011.
 The economy was easing and Pizza Hut (and the other pizza competitors) now wanted to reinstate their normal pizza price of $15.

 And customers resisted.